sanyi0411/Raspberry_pi_tutorials/Raspberry Pi/Static IP for your Raspberry Pi/README.md

 - Replace the interface and the IP addresses as needed.
 - You can add this section twice.
 Once for `eth0` and once for `wlan0`
 - Reboot by running `sudo shutdown -r now`
+- Run `hostname -I` to check if the changes worked

 <u>Option B</u>